Treatment for shingles can help ease your symptoms until the condition improves. In many cases shingles gets better within around two to four weeks.

 Who may be prescribed antiviral medication?

-If you are over 50 years of age and have symptoms of shingles, it is likely you will be prescribed an antiviral medication.
+If you're over 50 years of age and have symptoms of shingles, you'll usually be prescribed an antiviral medication.

 You may also be prescribed antiviral medication if you have: